 Host the Education On-Site When Possible

-"A solely virtual event usually lacks the spark of interaction that most easily comes when people are in a room together," says Hoare.
+This in-person element, even if it's just a few panelists gathered in a studio together, creates a better experience for those at home.
+"A solely virtual event usually lacks the spark of interaction that most easily comes when people are in a room together," he notes.

 Keep Registration Flexible

-"We've seen with the rise in virtual events, people increasingly want to be able to customize their own content schedule," says Bentil-Dhue.
-"So, you should be sure they have the options to create their own schedule — selecting between tracks of content or choosing what parts they'd like to engage in."
+Bentil-Dhue of EventMind says this flexibility should extend to the agenda itself, particularly for those joining remotely.
+"We've seen people increasingly want to be able to customize their own content schedule," she says.
+"So, you should be sure they have that option — selecting between tracks or choosing which parts they'd like to engage in."

 "It's important to blend audience engagement throughout the sessions as much as possible, to keep them all equally involved," says Hoare.
 "The moderator should take as many questions from the in-room attendees as from those online, no matter the numbers."

-"Keep asking yourself, 'How can you collaborate with speakers with your visitors, with your guests?'" says Bentil-Dhue.
+"Keep asking yourself, 'How can you collaborate with speakers, with your visitors, with your guests?'" says Bentil-Dhue.
 "How can all of those parties collaborate with each other before, during and after an event?"

 "Keep session chats open following the event to create a community resource center and continued networking opportunities," suggests Hopewell.
-"Trade virtual business cards and encourage guests the opportunity to share and create connections based on the virtual meeting."
+"Trade virtual business cards and encourage guests to share and create connections based on the virtual meeting."

 "Recorded sessions can be used in their virtual capacity by those who have been unable to take part in the live event," says Hoare.
-"Training courses have been delivered in this way for decades — content delivered in the classroom is then backed up by eLearning tasks in the weeks following."
+"Training courses have been delivered in this way for decades — content delivered in the classroom is backed up by e-learning tasks in the weeks following."